mstksg/inCode/copy/entries/huffman-2.md

 as their own data types now because everyone hates [boolean blindness][].
 Instead of keeping a `True` or `False`, we keep data types that actually carry semantic meaning :)  And we can't do silly things like use a boolean as a direction...what the heck?
 Why would you even want to do that?
+How is "true" a direction?

 ### Direct search